lorenmt/reco/README.md

 ## Datasets
 ReCo is evaluated with three datasets: **CityScapes**, **PASCAL VOC** and **SUN RGB-D**, from which **CityScapes** and **PASCAL VOC** are further evaluated with partial label mode.
-To begin with, please first create three directories `cityscapes`, `voc_dataset` and `sun` under `dataset` folder.

--- For CityScapes dataset, please download the original dataset from the [official CityScapes site](https://www.cityscapes-dataset.com/downloads/) and place it to the corresponding `dataset/cityscapes` folder.
+- For CityScapes dataset, please download the original dataset from the [official CityScapes site](https://www.cityscapes-dataset.com/downloads/) and create and place it to the corresponding `dataset/cityscapes` folder.

--- For Pascal VOC dataset, please download the original training images from the [official PASCAL site](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar) and the augmented labels [here](http://vllab1.ucmerced.edu/~whung/adv-semi-seg/SegmentationClassAug.zip).
+- For Pascal VOC dataset, please download the original training images from the [official PASCAL site](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar) and the augmented labels [here](http://vllab1.ucmerced.edu/~whung/adv-semi-seg/SegmentationClassAug.zip).
 Place the folder `JPEGImages` and `SegmentationClassAug` into the corresponding `dataset/cityscapes` folder.

--- For SUN RGB-D datsaet, please download the train dataset [here](http://www.doc.ic.ac.uk/~ahanda/SUNRGBD-train_images.tgz), test dataset [here](http://www.doc.ic.ac.uk/~ahanda/SUNRGBD-test_images.tgz) and labels [here](https://github.com/ankurhanda/sunrgbd-meta-data/raw/master/sunrgbd_train_test_labels.tar.gz).
+- For SUN RGB-D datsaet, please download the train dataset [here](http://www.doc.ic.ac.uk/~ahanda/SUNRGBD-train_images.tgz), test dataset [here](http://www.doc.ic.ac.uk/~ahanda/SUNRGBD-test_images.tgz) and labels [here](https://github.com/ankurhanda/sunrgbd-meta-data/raw/master/sunrgbd_train_test_labels.tar.gz).
 And place them into the corresponding `dataset/sun` folder.

 After making sure all datasets having been placed and downlowned successfully, run each processing file `python dataset/{DATASET}_preprocess.py` in the dataset respectively to prepare each dataset.
 The preprocessing file also includes generating partial label for Cityscapes and Pascal dataset with three random seeds.
 Feel free to modify the partial label size and random seed to suit your own research setting.